 How to Get a SIM Card in Costa Rica

 Click below to skip to the section.

-- Where to get the sim cards and the requirements in Costa Rica
+- Where to get a sim card

 - Different phone companies and rates